bytemaster/tornet/README.md

   - a tornet file describes how to assemble chunks into a file.

 Each node maintains a database of tornets that it is publishing
-  - for each chunk maintain a list of 5 nodes known to host it
+  - for each chunk maintain a list of N nodes known to host it
   - check each chunk once per hour and 're-publish' if necessary
   - popular content should automatically remain and 'spread', rare content may need someone to continually pay for the data to be hosted.
+  - when checking the status of a chunk, the publisher also gathers access rate stats that is useful for knowing how popular individual chunks are.

 Each node maintains an account for all other nodes maintaining the following information
   - node id              - sha1(public key)  (primary key)